Human Parainfluenza Viruses (HPIVs)

 Frequently Asked Questions (FAQs)

-HPIVs are a group of viruses that cause respiratory infections.
+HPIVs are a group of viruses that cause respiratory infections in humans.

 How many types of HPIVs are there?